 Spend a co-op term working for one of the world's top employers.
 Be part of the team designing the next generation of solar car.
 Study with classmates who might be from across town or across the globe.
 Consistently ranked as one of Canada's best overall universities, Waterloo will provide you with an outstanding education and a rewarding student experience.

 Joining one of our 250+ student clubs is the perfect way to find something you love and surround yourself with others who share that same passion.
 We have clubs that cater to all kinds of interests and if there isn't a club already that matches your interests, you can gather a group of friends and start your own with the help of our student government.

 Details about computing services for Waterloo students is available on the Information Systems & Technology department website.

 A large fine arts area and studio, architecture studios, four museums, two art galleries, an observatory, a rare book collection, student clubs, and many social activities and special events.

-Centre for Career Action, chaplains, counselling services, health services, international student office, legal resource office, mature student services, off-campus dons, office for persons with disabilities, ombudsperson, sexual harassment counsellor, and women's centre.
+Centre for Career Action, chaplains, counselling services, health services, international student office, Indigenous student centre, mature student services, off-campus dons, office for persons with disabilities, ombudsperson, sexual harassment counsellor, and women's centre.
 Detailed information is available on our website.